-Here are some 20th wedding anniversary ideas and symbols to help you choose the china or platinum gifts that associated with the event.
+Here are some 20th wedding anniversary ideas and symbols to help you choose the china or platinum gifts that are associated with the event.
 China is traditional, while platinum is considered modern, but both work.

-China — The Traditional 20th Anniversary Gift
+China — The Traditional 20th-Anniversary Gift

 China symbolizes the beautiful, elegant and delicate aspect of your love over the past 20 years.
 Don't confine this to dinner plates that you sit down with only on special occasions.
 Think picture frames or even figurines.

-Platinum — The Contemporary/Modern 20th Anniversary Gift
+Platinum — The Contemporary/Modern 20th-Anniversary Gift

-Platinum is strong and enduring, just like your 20-year old marriage, and it offers multitude of gift possibilities as well.
+Platinum is strong and enduring, just like your 20-year old marriage, and it offers a multitude of gift possibilities as well.
 Think jewelry or a platinum-dipped rose or two.

-The 20th Anniversary Gemstone
+The 20th-Anniversary Gemstone

-The 20th Anniversary Color
+The 20th-Anniversary Color

-Either emerald green or white can be used as a traditional 20th anniversary color.
+Either emerald green or white can be used as a traditional 20th-anniversary color.
 What to do with it?
 Think of things that traditionally come in this color.
 They can be silly or sweet or a combination of both.

-The 20th Anniversary Flower
+The 20th-Anniversary Flower

-Daylillies are rugged and strong, just like your marriage, but this flower also represents coquetry, such as the flirting, playful behavior you have toward each other and that has sustained your love for 20 years.
+Daylilies are rugged and strong, just like your marriage, but this flower also represents coquetry, such as the flirting, playful behavior you have toward each other and that has sustained your love for 20 years.

 Ways to Celebrate Your 20th Anniversary

 If you want to give a rose that's symbolic of the 20th anniversary, consider a china vase.
 You might also give a china doll or a visit to your area's local Chinatown.
-Hop a flight to the most memorable Chinatown of all in San Francisco in possible — it's the largest anywhere other than Asia.
+Hop a flight to the most memorable Chinatown of all in San Francisco if possible — it's the largest anywhere other than Asia.
 Plan an anniversary party using a Chinese theme and use Chinese lanterns for decorations.
 Plan an outdoor picnic, then use real china plates and cups.
-Or put new paper money — dated with the current year — inside a china cup or bowl with a single daylily or a piece of emerald jewelry.
+Put new paper money — dated with the current year — inside a china cup or bowl with a single daylily or a piece of emerald jewelry.
 Coupons are always a nice touch, too, promising redemption for an event or time that your spouse will always remember.